Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Experiments

 Similar to depth evaluation, for all methods, we only evaluate regions where tokens are not merged by our method.

-\compactpar{Point Cloud} \cref{tab:point-cloud-evaluation} summarizes results on DTU and ETH3D.
-On DTU (32 frames), our method achieves a $2.79\times$ speedup, while maintaining essentially identical completeness and accuracy.
-On ETH3D (16 frames), we observe a $2.07\times$ speedup without losing completeness and at similar accuracy level as VGGT.
-For the online variant, our method accelerates StreamVGGT by $1.18\times$ per frame on DTU and $1.15\times$ per frame on ETH3D, with only minor changes in chamfer distance.
+\compactpar{Performance} \cref{tab:point-cloud-evaluation} summarizes results on DTU and ETH3D.
+On DTU (32 frames), our method achieves a $7.71\times$ speedup, while maintaining essentially identical accuracy with a slight drop in completeness.
+On ETH3D (16 frames), we observe a $4.84\times$ speedup at similar performance level as VGGT.
+For $\pi^3$ and MA, our method yields substantial acceleration, while the gains for DA3 are more limited due to its comparatively shallow architecture.

 \compactpar{Analysis} DTU's redundant viewpoints enable efficient acceleration with minimal impact, whereas ETH3D shows \textit{improved} performance for several accelerated models, as \method removes low-confidence tokens that would otherwise introduce noise in wide-baseline reconstruction.